The Stories Behind The Songs:

-Let's start with "A Better Me" from my "Survivors" Album:
+Let's start with "Same Old Me" from my "Black Lights" Album:

-The following recording is the end result that you can buy now on Bandcamp and put on your playlists on Spotify:
+The following recording is the end result that you can shop on Bandcamp:

 Again this is a recording from the early stages of this song.
 It's also unedited:

-And here is the end result of the recording that you can shop on Bandcamp and play on Spotify:
+And here is the end result of the recording that you can shop on Bandcamp:

 Well, now you might think: "That this is it".